scrapinghub/frontera/docs/source/topics/what-is-cf.rst

+.. _crawl-frontier:

 =========================
-What is a Frontera?
+What is a Crawl Frontier?
 =========================

 Frontera is a crawl frontier framework, the part of a crawling system that decides the logic and policies to follow when a crawler is visiting websites (what pages should be crawled next, priorities and ordering, how often pages are revisited, etc).

-A usual crawler-frontier scheme is:
+A usual crawl frontier scheme is:

 .. image:: _images/frontier_01.png
    :width: 300px